grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 Fourth technique: Constant Specification
 ----------------------------------------

-Let us consider another modification that we are requested to make -- this time, the backup file name needs to contain version number of our application as well.
+let's consider another modification that we are requested to make -- this time, the backup file name needs to contain version number of our application as well.
 Remembering that we want to use Derived Values, we will not hardcode the version number into our Statement.
 Instead, we are going to use a constant that is already defined somewhere else in the application (this way we also avoid duplication of this version number across the application):

 ```csharp